GuildOfWeavers/distaff/docs/programs.md

 * Both operations pop hash of the parent block from the `context stack` and move it into the `sponge state`.
 * Both operations propagate hash of the current block into the `sponge state` at the next step.

-However, these operations arrange `sponge state` slightly differently, and are intended to terminate specific branches of execution.
+However, these operations arrange `sponge state` slightly differently, and are intended to terminate different branches of execution.

 For example, recall that hash of a switch block is defined as tuple *(v0, v1)*, where:
 * *v<sub>0</sub> = hash(true_branch)*